 The DANI Awards are the Northern Ireland’s premier Digital Industry Awards, celebrating excellence within the digital sector.
 The DANI Awards are your opportunity to shine and demonstrate the outstanding work in your field.
-Now entering their 3rd year, the DANI Awards connects the Provinces digital leaders through its annual ceremony.
+Now the 4th year of the event, the DANI Awards connects the Provinces digital leaders through its annual ceremony.

-Any company within NI or working with an NI business, whether public or private sector can enter the DANI Awards, regardless of size.
-The DANI Awards has a range of categories suited to a wide variety of organisations; from large private and public companies through to thriving entrepreneurial businesses, promising start-ups and established SMEs.
+Any company within NI or working with an NI business, whether public, private or community and voluntary sector can enter the DANI Awards, regardless of size.
+The DANI Awards has a range of categories suited to a wide variety of organisations; from large private and public companies through to thriving entrepreneurial businesses, promising start-ups, social enterprises and established SMEs.

 Simply select the category or categories that apply most, check the criteria to ensure you qualify, and submit your entry online

 Please note that each entry submitted must be submitted by 5pm Friday 18th July 2014 to be considered for shortlisting.

 Your entry can be up to 1,500 words long, submitted in PDF format and should address the key points mentioned within the